Frezzle/todo/README.md

 Features:

 - add todos to text file
-- print todos in text file
+- ✅ print todos in text file (default if no command provided)
 - check off todos as complete
 - uncheck todos
 - delete todos